 Bee Magic Honey

-THe Bee Journal Blog
+The Bee Journal Blog

 Barb after shaking off the bee beard (12 stings)

-They've experienced both successful years and difficult ones working alongside the hardest working and most amazing insect in the world.
+We've experienced both successful years and difficult ones working alongside the hardest working and most amazing insect in the world.
 Every visit to the bee yard there's a new lesson to learn.

 08.05.2018